AndrewSafwat1/Connect-4-in-C/README.md

 - The  goal  of  the  game  is  to  connect  connect-four  discs  of  the  same  color  next  to  each  othervertically, horizontally, or diagonally as you can.
 The board may be of any size.
 Each player is assigned a random different color.Scoreis  calculated  based  on  the  number  of  connected  fours.
 The  game  ends  when  the board is full.
 The winner is the player with the highest score.The map is a two dimensional grid where it has no discs at all.
 Each player can select a column to drop a disc and the players should connect four discs to win.
 ---

-## 3. In order to play the game:
+## 3. In order to play the game
 - Download the .zip file extension [connect4.zip](connect4.zip).
 - Or type in terminal (after you download and setup <a href="https://git-scm.com/downloads" target="_blank">git</a>):

         git clone https://github.com/AndrewSafwat1/connect4_game.git
 ---
-## 4. Configuration file is the settings for changing the display of the game:
+## 4. Configuration file is the settings for changing the display of the game
 - You can customize the number of rows and columns you want by changing the value between height and width tags respectively!
 - You can also customize the number of ranks that appear in top scores by changing the value between highscores tags.
 ---